 Lesson #3: How to bless a Hollywood star (or anyone, really)

 - Practice random acts of kindness—If you know where your star(s) is staying, drop off a care package (or two) at his/her place of lodging.
-Beverages, snacks, Sephora samples, and chocolate are good choices to help them practice self-care in a town that’s not their own.
+Beverages, healthy snacks, Sephora samples, and chocolate are good choices to help them practice self-care in a town that’s not their own.

 - Make a house call—If you know the star is an animal-lover, offer a 20-minute visit with a docile pet for snuggling purposes.
 To Jessica’s delight, Coal Pepper, our plush boy bunny, happily cuddled with her one morning.